zottelsheep/TSPE/README.md

+# TSPE Python Conversion

+This project aims to convert the TSPE Algorithm to Python in order to include it into the [Python Elephant Project](https://neuralensemble.org/elephant/)

+## Challenges

+### Data format

+Currently, the algorithm reads data as a time series in Spike Data Format (SDF).
+Since the aim of the project is to be included within the Elephant Project, the format has to change to [Neo](https://neuralensemble.org/neo/) Data-structures.

+#### SDF

+The SDF-Format describes a spike-train with multiple vectors where each vector represents a spike-time-series from one neuron.

+### Code-Optimization

+The original TSPE-Algorithm was written in MATLAB and uses a self implemented Fast-Cross-Correlation Algorithm as well as some other steps to optimize the code for speed.

+For now the goal is to get it working in Python and then to think about code-optimization.

 # TSPE

 Total Spiking Probability Edges is a Cross-Correlation based method for eﬀective connectivity estimation of cortical spiking neurons.

 ## Background: